semantichtml/semantichtml.github.io/docs/index.md

 6. **Future Compatibility**: Semantic HTML is forward-compatible, meaning it is designed to work well with future technologies and updates.
 By using semantic elements, you future-proof your code and make it easier to adapt to new standards and best practices as they emerge.

 These are just six reasons why semantic HTML is important.
-There are additional benefits, such as the Semantic HTML elements like: `<article>`, `<section>`, `<time>` and many othera define the hierarchy and purpose of different parts of a webpage, enabling search engines to index your content more accurately.
+There are additional benefits, such as the Semantic HTML elements like: `<article>`, `<section>`, `<time>` and many others define the hierarchy and purpose of different parts of a webpage, enabling search engines to index your content more accurately.
 This can potentially lead to higher search engine rankings and increased organic traffic.

 ## Conclusion